Zaidjamal11/Codex/README.md

 # Codex
- Build a chatGPT AI web Application using openAI Elegant user interface that resembles the chatGPT app Communication with advanced GPT 3 model API
- Ability to ask the AI for help.
+ Build a chatGPT AI web Application using openAI and Elegant user interface that resembles the chatGPT app and Communication with advanced GPT 3 model API and Ability to ask the AI for help.